-Overall, most organizations have a vision and a mission, elaborate or not.
+Most organizations have a vision and a mission, elaborate or not.
 Sometimes an organization is even more advanced and has a strategy in the form of elaborated drivers.
-This is a good starting point for a framework.
+This is a good starting point for developing the framework.
 Drivers, goals and objectives often lead to the development and creation of basic principles.
 These principles, in turn, result in requirements and standards.

 Framework ground rules